nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

   Edits the 1st task in the task list.

 ## Deleting a task : `delete`
-Deletes the specified task from the task list.
-Reversible with undo. <br>
+Deletes the specified task from the task list. <br>
 Format: `delete INDEX`

 > Deletes the task at the specified `INDEX`.